kyndryl-design-system/shidoka-applications/README.md

 ### Use CSS tokens/variables

-You can make use of tokens/variables included in root.css such as `--kyn-header-height` to pad the body for the fixed position header, `--kyn-spacing-gutter` for the padding on your main container, or any of the color tokens.
+You can make use of tokens/variables included in root.css such as `--kd-header-height` to pad the body for the fixed position header, `--kd-page-gutter` for the padding on your main container, or any of the color tokens.
 These are very bare-bones currently, and will need to be fleshed out later.

 ## Start using components